-Income tax is chargeable on taxable income computed in accordance with the provisions of the Income-tax Act, 1961 (hereinafter referred to as the Income-tax Act).
+Income tax is chargeable on taxable income computed in accordance with the provisions of the IT Act.
 Income can be brought within the tax net under the following heads of income:

 - 1. Income from salary

 - 2. Income from house property

-- 3. Profits and gains from business and profession (PGBP business income)
+- 3. Profits and gains from business and profession (business income)

 - 4. Capital gains

-- 5. Income from other sources (Income not specifically covered under above heads of income like interest and dividend)
+- 5. Income from other sources (income not specifically covered under above heads of income like interest and dividend)

-All taxpayers are required to follow a uniform tax year from 01 April to 31 March for tax purposes is referred to as 'previous year', irrespective of the financial year followed for accounting purposes.
+All taxpayers are required to follow a uniform tax year from 01 April to 31 March for tax purposes which is referred to as 'previous year', irrespective of the financial year followed for accounting purposes.